-Our strategy and recommendations for our permitted asset class universe are as summarized in the ensuing paragraph.
+Our strategy and recommendations for our permitted asset class universe are as follows.

 Local Currency Government of Ghana Bonds - We expect yields to remain elevated in 2022 on the back of debt sustainability concerns and anticipated interest rate hikes in the US which is likely to fuel further exits from local currency bond market.
-Hence we will remain at the short to mid-section of the yield curve, favouring 2023 - 2026 papers, and take advantage of high discount papers at the back-end.
+Hence we will remain at the short on the yield curve, favouring 2023 -2024 papers, taking advantage of high discount papers and reducing our weighted average days to maturity from 6.72 years to 3.0 years in short order.

-Eurobond - Expose the portfolio to Eurobonds as the decline in prices present a discount play with a Held-to-Maturity (HTM) strategy.
+Eurobond - Expose the portfolio to Eurobonds as the decline in prices present a discount play with a Held-to-Maturity(HTM) strategy.